japila-books/apache-spark-internals/docs/SparkContext.md

 * SparkContext <<getRDDStorageInfo, is requested for storage status of cached RDDs>>

-* `SparkStatusTracker` link:spark-sparkcontext-SparkStatusTracker.adoc#getExecutorInfos[is requested for information about all known executors]
+* `SparkStatusTracker` spark-sparkcontext-SparkStatusTracker.md#getExecutorInfos[is requested for information about all known executors]
 ====

 == [[deployMode]] Deploy Mode -- `deployMode` Method